Mike Berners-Lee consults, thinks, writes and researches on sustainability and responses to 21st century challenges. This is his third book.

 About his first book, How Bad Are Bananas?
 The Carbon Footprint Of Everything, Bill Bryson wrote “I can’t think of the last time I read a book that was more fascinating, and useful and enjoyable all at the same time”.

 His second book, The Burning Question, co-written with Duncan Clark, explores the big picture on climate change and the underlying global dynamics, asking what mix of politics, economics, psychology and technology are really required to deal with the problem.
 Al Gore described it as “Fascinating, important and highly recommended” and was among MPs’ top ten summer reads.

 Mike is the founder of Small World Consulting, an associate company of Lancaster University, which works with organisations from tech giants to supermarkets.
 Small World is a leader in the fields of carbon management and business responses to the climate emergency.

-He is a professor at Lancaster University’s Lancaster Environment Centre, where his research includes sustainable food systems and carbon metrics.
-He co-ordinates the Global Futures event series which are freely open to all and explore big global challenges in multidisciplinary ways.
+He is a professor at Lancaster University’s Environment Centre, where his research includes sustainable food systems and carbon metrics.
+He coordinates the Global Futures event series, which is freely open to all and explores big global challenges in multidisciplinary ways.

 Mike frequently gives talks about his books, his work with business, latest analysis and the implications for organisations, institutions and individuals.
 For inquiries about speaking engagements, please contact Chartwell Speakers.